fastforwardlabs/mdffreport12/src/03-technical.md

 and compute the probability that the new data point belongs to the distribution of normal data on which the model was trained.
 If the data point lies in a low-density region (below some threshold), we flag that as an anomaly.
 We can do this because we're modeling a distribution as opposed to a point estimate.

+**NM: Update the figure caption**

 ![Two approaches to anomaly scoring with a VAE: we have the option of outputting the mean reconstruction probability (i.e., the probability that a sample belongs to the